aluliwawawa/Pulsdemo/1. operational controlling/01_design/modeling.md

 ## Objective

-This document describes the **logical Galaxy Schema model** for Operational Controlling.
+This document describes the **Galaxy Schema model** for Operational Controlling.
 It serves as the foundation for all downstream data transformations and reporting.

 ---